clemedon/basic_server/README.md

   file description a file descriptor should refer to. the file descriptions are managed internally by the operating system and are associated with file descriptors at the time of opening or duplicating them.

+- a large i/o operation on a single descriptor has the potential to starve other descriptors thus even with the cas of *level triggered* notifications a large enough write or send call has the *potential to block*.

 ## SELECT / POLL / EPOLL